kalisjoshua/gruff/README.md

 ## Pre(-formatted text)s

-Use the same syntax as code, excluding the code declaration portion.
+Use the same syntax as code, excluding the format declaration.

     ```
     This should be